confetti-clj/confetti/README.md

 ```
 [](/dependency)

 ## Who is this for?

 - People that want static sites on custom domains with free SSL and minimal hassle.
 - People that want to host static sites under root domains (e.g. example.com).
-- People that want to setup new static sites often without much manual work.
+- People that want to setup new static sites often without much manual work (takes 15min of mostly waiting w/ Confetti).
 - People that want to effortlessly have multiple static sites under one domain (e.g. demo.example.com and example.com)
 - People that want excellent distribution accross the globe using a leading CDN.
 - People that want to be able to delete all resources related to a site with a single click.